 - What symptoms will mean that it's time to treat this condition?

 - Do you suggest any limits on activity?

 Feel free to ask other questions that come up during your appointment.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your health care provider is likely to ask you some questions.

 - When did you first notice this swelling?
 Has it increased over time?